swape/swape-php-framework/README.md

 If you like you can get the ready made array of data. `sf_index($arr)`

-Content of this array is where you can get stuff like query parameters, request method, db object and other useful information from.
+Content of this array is where you can get stuff like query parameters, request method, db object and other useful information.

 ### Function return array and template data